Effective date: 07/01/2021

 - Protect University information and resources, including passwords,

-- Report suspected information/computer security incidents to one or more of the following: the information owner, CTS Help Desk, the Director for Information Security and Chief Information Security Officer or General Counsel.
+- Report suspected information/computer security incidents to one or more of the following: the information owner, IT Service Desk, the Director for Information Security and Chief Information Security Officer or General Counsel.

 - Follow all university policies and CTS service requirements.
-Individuals can find a list of the IT-related policies and service requirements at http://duq.edu/about/campus/computing-and-technology/policies.
+Individuals can find a list of the IT-related policies and CTS service requirements.

 Vice President for Information Technology and Chief Information Officer (VP for IT & CIO)

 The VP for IT & CIO has overall responsibility ensuring the implementation, enhancement, monitoring and enforcement of the Information Security Program.

 VP for IT & CIO will ensure that the organizational structure is in place for:

 - Coordinating and implementing information security policies, standards and procedures;

 - Assigning information security responsibilities;